MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 For authentication for a web client, use the [OAuth authorization code flow](/azure/active-directory/develop/msal-authentication-flows#authorization-code).

 In this scenario, the app is redirected to sign in to Azure AD.
-Once signed in, Azure AD redirects back to the app with an authorization code in the URI.
+Then, Azure AD redirects back to the app with an authorization code in the URI.
 Then, the app makes a request to the token endpoint to get the access token.
 The token is valid for 24 hour during which the client can reuse it by acquiring the token silently.

 Microsoft Identity Platform has detailed tutorials for different use cases such as [React](/azure/active-directory/develop/single-page-app-tutorial-01-register-app), [Angular](/azure/active-directory/develop/tutorial-v2-angular-auth-code), and [JavaScript](/azure/active-directory/develop/tutorial-v2-javascript-auth-code).